Congrats! You’ve just landed your first interview with a coding bootcamp. But, landing the interview is just half the battle.

 - Ask Questions: This is also your time to ask questions.
 Show interest in the bootcamp and get to know if this program is right for you.

 - Follow Instructions: You will likely be asked to complete a coding assignment.
-Follow instructions exactly and you will be sure to impress.
+Follow instructions exactly and you’ll be sure to impress.

 - What happens when you put a function inside a loop?

-The interview is not just a time where you answer all the questions, you will have the opportunity to ask a few questions yourself!
-Take this time to really get to know your coding bootcamp to make sure that if you do get accepted, this is the right program for you.
-20 questions to ask during your interview include:
+Take this time to really get to know your coding bootcamp to make sure that, if you do get accepted, it is the right program for you.

-- Who is the interview and what is their experience?
+- Who is the interviewer, and what is their experience?

-- How much or (if any) is required before the first day of class?
+- How much work (if any) is required before the first day of class?
 If there is pre-work, what is the purpose?

 - Who are the instructors?